rackerlabs/docs-dxp-handbook/docs/getting-help/submit-tickets.rst

 `Rackspace Customer Portal <https://login.rackspace.com/>`_ and then click **Tickets** in the top navigation bar.
-The Rackspace automated systems also create tickets for events on your account that require either your attention or the attention of a Rackspace employee.
+The Rackspace automated systems also create tickets for events on your account that require either your attention or a Rackspace employee's attention.
 You can also call the 24x7x365 Support team at any time.

-Any actionable information needs to reside in a ticket because this is the Rackspace system of record to ensure that any issues or requests are fully documented from identification to resolution.
+Any actionable information needs to reside in a ticket because this is the Rackspace system of record to ensure that we fully document any issues or requests from identification to resolution.

-An example of an action might be as simple as viewing a particular log file for data, such as that involved in resolving an application issue, or as complex as managing an application code release or upgrade.
-The ticket provides the immediate value of centralized information and communication, while meeting the long-term needs of cross-referencing events for correlation or viewing historical activity or decisions that impact the application.
+An example of an action might be as simple as viewing a particular log file for data, such as resolving an application issue, or as complex as managing an application code release or upgrade.
+The ticket provides the immediate value of centralized information and communication while meeting the long-term needs of cross-referencing events for correlation or viewing historical activity or decisions that impact the application.